KhronosGroup/Vulkan-Hpp/README.md

 - `std::map<std::string, std::string> const & getDeprecatedExtensions();`
 	Gets a map of all deprecated extensions to the extension or vulkan version that is supposed to replace that functionality.
 - `std::map<std::string, std::vector<std::vector<std::string>>> const & getExtensionDepends( std::string const & extension );`
-	Some extensions depends on other extensions.
-That dependencies might differ for different vulkan versions, and there might be different sets of dependencies for the very same vulkan version.
+	Some extensions depend on other extensions.
+These dependencies might differ for different vulkan versions, and there might be different sets of dependencies for the very same vulkan version.
 This function gets a vector of vectors of extensions per vulkan version that the given extension depends on.
 - `std::pair<bool, std::vector<std::vector<std::string>> const &> getExtensionDepends( std::string const & version, std::string const & extension );`
 	The `first` member of the returned `std::pair` is true, if the given extension is specified for the given vulkan version, otherwise `false`.
 The `second` member of the returned `std::pair` is a vector of vectors of extensions, listing the separate sets of extensions the given extension depends on for the given vulkan version.
 - `std::map<std::string, std::string> const & getObsoletedExtensions();`